 These are some things you should consider when choosing the size of your knife

-- Choose a blade that is corresponding to the food you’re cutting.
+- Choose a blade that is corresponding to the food item you’re cutting.

 - Certain undertakings require an adaptable sharp edge, while others need a firm one.

-- The edge of the sharp edge can make your work a lot simpler or make it harder.
+- The sharp edge can make your work a lot simpler or make it harder.

 3. Don’t return your wet knife to the plate rack